Experience traditional, hand-crafted photogravure printmaking using a modern, non-toxic process

 In the courses that I offer, you will learn how to produce a master plate, and from this produce beautiful photographically etched gravure prints on heavy-weight art paper.
 Each print will be a unique, hand-crafted object with a depth and beauty unlike anything you have ever made before - unless you are already familiar with the process, in which case you will be able to rejoice in being able to make such special prints again!

-The print studio facilities are fully equipped for various printmaking processes including polymer photogravure and linocut, digital image processing and printing, The equipment includes an inkjet print station (MacBookPro, Eizo monitor, Epson A2 printer), a UV exposure unit, indoor/outdoor light meters for artificial light/sunlight exposures, inking/wiping areas and a fabulous Harry Rochat cast iron etching press.
-For photography classes there is a small studio suitable for portrait and still-life, with pro-lighting, stands and various backdrops and props.
+The print studio facilities are fully equipped for various traditional printmaking processes, as well as digital image processing and printing.
+The equipment includes a UV exposure unit, indoor/outdoor light meters for artificial light/sunlight exposures and a fabulous Harry Rochat cast iron etching press.
+For digital printing there is an inkjet print station consisting of a MacBookPro, a calibrated Eizo monitor, and an Epson SC-P800 A2 printer.
+For photography classes we have a small studio suitable for portrait and still-life, with pro-lighting, stands and various backdrops and props, plus there are numerous places around the property for studio-backdrop set-ups and outdoor photography.

-The materials that we will use for photogravure printmaking will include Toyobo plates, Charbonnel oil-based inks and a range of papers from Canson, Hahnemühle, BFK Rives and Garza Papel.
+The materials for photogravure printmaking will include Toyobo plates, Charbonnel oil-based inks and a range of papers from Canson, Hahnemühle, BFK Rives, Somerset and Garza Papel.
 Inking tools, gloves, wiping cloths, studio aprons, cleaning supplies, paper towels, etc, will be provided.
-Participants may also bring their own materials to work with.
-You will be provided with sufficient materials for the course.
-Additional materials can be purchased.
+Participants are encouraged to bring their own materials to work with if they wish.
+There will besufficient materials for the course.
+Additional materials can be purchased if needed.

 There is a small library with an interesting collection of photographic and art books for inspiration and ideas.